venteng/finalytics/README.md

 ## 1. Overview of the folders

-1. Presentation: Presentation details and techniques for editing slides, manuscripts, and thesises.
+1. "download": Presentation details and techniques for editing slides, manuscripts, and thesises.
-2. Python: Some python codes maybe in general useful
+2. "python": Some python codes maybe in general useful
-4. Tools: How to download data and high computer performance
+4. "tools": How to download data and high computer performance
-5. Topic: Research topics identified, explored, and clarified from the project
+5. "topic": Research topics identified, explored, and clarified from the project

 ## 2. How do we initiate and complete a professional paper?